Bubble Planet Sydney with kids

 A room full of giant balloons, a pool filled with plastic balls, an infinity room with glowing orbs, hanging VR pod chairs, a selfie room where all you need to do is insert yourself into the props and much more.
-I was invited to check out Sydney’s newest attraction – Bubble Planet: An Immersive Experience – so I jumped at the excuse for a weekend in Sydney with the kids, especially since I had also been wanting to check out Immersive GameBox Sydney ever since writing a news piece on it well over 12 months ago.
+I was invited to check out Sydney’s Bubble Planet: An Immersive Experience – so I jumped at the excuse for a weekend in Sydney with the kids.
+Especially since I had also been wanting to check out Immersive GameBox Sydney ever since writing a news piece on it well over 12 months ago.
 More on that one soon.

-But let’s talk about Bubble Planet Sydney with kids – is it worth the hype, or is it just Instagram bait?
+But let’s get into this Bubble Planet Sydney review – is it worth the hype, or is it just Instagram bait?

 What is Bubble Planet Sydney?